CSS-Electronics/api-examples/README.md

 ## Sample data (MDF4 & DBC)
 You can download J1939 MDF4 & DBC samples from the [CANedge Intro docs](https://canlogger.csselectronics.com/canedge-getting-started/log-file-tools/).

+The `data-processing/` folder also includes ready-to-test J1939 log files and a demo DBC.

 ---

 ## Usage info